Vancouver Shipyard

+History

+The Vancouver yard began production in early 1942 and totaled nearly 200 acre.
+It produced vessels of five different types, with Casablanca-class escort carriers being its biggest production line.

-With an initial payroll of 38,000 workers, the nearby city of Vanport, Oregon was constructed to house the workforce that was introduced to the area.
+With an initial payroll of 38,000 workers, the nearby housing development of Vanport was constructed to house the workforce that was introduced to the area.

-The Shipyards were eventually sold to Gilmore Steel for $3.25 million.
+The shipyard was eventually sold to Gilmore Steel for $3.25 million.